SuperNETorg/misc/ArtifactServer/README.md

 `sudo service nginx reload`

-if all above steps are executed without any problem then artifact server should start without any problem.
+if all above steps execute without any problem then artifact server will start.

 Location where all files reside is /usr/share/nginx/html/ Make sure to copy all artefacts to this location